Skip to main content

 Does the council have any public buildings with RAAC?

 We are currently undertaking a survey across our entire property estate to identify the presence of Reinforced Aerated Autoclaved Concrete (RAAC).
-At this time it has been identified in three buildings and in line with guidance, precautionary works have been carried out.
+At this time it has been identified in four buildings and in line with guidance, precautionary works have been carried out.

 What are the buildings?

-One school, one community centre and one concert venue/theatre.
+Two schools, one community centre and one concert venue/theatre.

 What is RAAC and why is it used in buildings?